lucabello/kangaroo-docs/README.md

 For a registration, the server saves the username-password pair in a text file (users.txt) and gives a confirmation message to the user, that is displayed in a pop up message box.
 For logging in, the server connects to a database to check the user information and see if the user is already registered.
 If not, an error message is displayed on the user side.
 If the inserted username-password pair is correct, the server assigns a siteId (a unique numerical id associated to the user) to the editor both internally (memorizing information in an internal structure) and externally (sending the siteId to the editor).
 After the login operation, the following screen only allows some operations to be executed: create a new file, open an existing file, see statistics for the user, quit.
+All the information about the users are kept in a database.

 #### *Creating a new file / Opening a file*
 When creating a new file, the real file (consisting in a file-saved serialized symbol vector) is created on the server side.
 Then, the local editor clears itself and sends the insertions of the basic starting symbols (style symbols that represent the empty file default styles, such as default Arial font and black color).
 Any request to open a file that is being created needs to be refused (easier) or delayed; a file is correctly initialized only when it has all the default symbols.
 When creating a file, our choice is that the access to that file is exclusive to the creation, meaning that it cannot be opened by another editor.